B-Roux/momlib/docs/reference/linalg.md

 Arguments
 - *vectors: The vectors to join.
-- orientation: Whether to interpret the given vectors as columns ('col'), or as rows ('row') of the desired matrix.
+- orientation: Whether to interpret the given vectors as columns, or as rows of the desired matrix.
     Optional, defaults to 'col'.

 Possible Errors